 Recognition Levels Merit: The YoungArts Merit award level recognizes work that has been deemed as commendable by the panel, strong technically with a clear artistic point of view.
 Merit winners receive a medallion and are invited to participate in a regional program, space permitting*.
 Honorable Mention: The YoungArts Honorable Mention award level recognizes work that demonstrates exceptional technique; a strong sense of artistry; and a depth of thinking/performance that exceeds the level of peers at this career stage.
 Honorable Mention winners receive a medallion, a $250 monetary award, and are invited to participate in a regional program, space permitting*.
 Finalist: The YoungArts Finalist award recognizes work that demonstrates exceptional technique; a strong, sophisticated, nuanced, and clear artistic point of view; and a depth of thinking/performance that far exceeds the level of peers at this career stage.

 Finalists receive a medallion, and are invited to participate in National YoungArts Week.
-During National YoungArts Week participants have the opportunity to work with the panel in person.
-During this stage of the process, Finalists’ work is further evaluated and recognized as follows: Level 3$1,000; Level 2 $1,500; Level 1 $3,000; Silver $5,000; and Gold $10,000.
+During National YoungArts Week participants have the opportunity to be mentored by the panel in person and will have their work further evaluated and recognized as one of the following: Level 3$1,000; Level 2 $1,500; Level 1 $3,000; Silver $5,000; and Gold $10,000.
 In addition, Finalists who meet eligibility requirements are considered for nomination to the U.S. Presidential Scholars Program.
 Finalists are also invited to participate in a regional program, space permitting*.

 *Winners may only participate in one regional program in their lifetime.